Learn about Utah Millipedes

 Get A Free Quote

-The majority of millipedes are brown or black, but a few species are orange or red.
+Most millipedes are brown or black, but a few species are orange or red.
+Most species of the millipede family are long and round, but a few have a flattened appearance with 30 to 90+ pairs of legs.
 Their size ranges from 5/8 to 4 1/2 inches.
-Most species of the millipede family are long and round but a few have a flattened appearance with 30 to 90+ pairs of legs.

-Normally found outdoors, the millipede requires a great deal of moisture.
-They can be found under trash, grass clippings, mulch, leaf piles, etc. If rising water invades their home, they will often seek shelter indoors, sometimes in large numbers.
-Drought can also cause millipedes to seek shelter, in hopes of finding moisture.
+Typically found outdoors, the millipede requires a great deal of moisture.
+Millipedes can be found under trash, grass clippings, mulch, leaf piles, etc. If rising water invades their home, they will often seek shelter indoors, sometimes in large numbers.
+Drought can also cause millipedes to seek refuge in hopes of finding moisture.

 Millipedes are scavengers, feeding on decaying matter.

 Female millipedes lay between 20 to 300 eggs in a nest in the soil.
-They hatch after several weeks, and then go through 7 to 10 molts, during each molt the number of body segments and legs increase.
-Many millipede species reach sexual maturity in two years, while others take four of five years.
+They hatch after several weeks and then go through 7 to 10 molts; during each molt, the number of body segments and legs increases.
+Millipede species reach sexual maturity in two years, while others take four to five years.